wheat-eco/wheat-eco/README.md

 ## 13. Security and Compliance

-As a project aiming to become a global store of value, Wheat-Sol prioritizes security and regulatory compliance at every level.
+As a project aiming to become a global store of value, WheatChain prioritizes security and regulatory compliance at every level.

 ### 13.1 Security Measures